International Womens Day - 8th March 2017

 I am an educated, trained, experienced, technically capable and professional practitioner of my profession, photography.
 However I often encounter people who don't look at me and see a professional photographer , they look at me and see a woman first and then quite often exert their opinions or express their shock.
 Sometimes I am made to prove that I am capable of and sometimes even worthy of doing a great job.
 This doesn't happen on every job, but it happens more often than anyone would realise and quite often it is not just men who presume I am not capable of doing my job.

 Photography has come a long way in terms of employing women and so have ingrained bias towards women at work, but it still has a long way to go.
 I will be happy when I just blend in as a professional and people no longer draw attention to my gender.

 This small selection of images is to celebrate International Womens Day.
-It represents women I have photographed recently, business owners, mothers, workers, young and not so young, white, black, indigenous.
+It represents women I have photographed recently, business owners, mothers, workers, young and not so young, white, black, aboriginal and indigenous.
 All people who work very hard and have achieved a great deal and who no doubt, like myself, on a daily basis, shrug off the ingrained prejudice that comes into their daily lives when they are just trying to get on with their jobs.